joohanik/monitor_vm_deploy/README.md

 # monitor_vm_deploy
-This tool is the real-time database monitor that deployment status in core cyber range virtual machine management system.
+This tool is the real-time database monitor that deployment status in CCR(Core Cyber Range) virtual machine management system.